kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ### Coordinator

-Coordinator is the main component that contains registered [Scenarios](general-concepts#scenario) and is responsible for coordinating the execution of the entire test, including gathering all statistics from Agents.
+Coordinator is the main component that contains registered [Scenarios](general-concepts#scenario) and is responsible for coordinating the execution of the entire test, including gathering all statistics from Agent(s).
 The coordination process is lightweight and doesn't take many resources.
 For these reasons, you should use Coordinator not only for orchestration but also to execute Scenarios.

 :::note
 There should be only one Coordinator per cluster.
 So if you have 10 clusters, it means that you have 10 Coordinators.
-You can have unlimited number of Agents per cluster.
+You can have unlimited number of Agent(s) per cluster.
 :::

 #### Coordinator JSON config